RP2040 MicroPython: Getting Started

 Editors

-As recommended above, I will use the cross-platform programmer’s editor, called Sublime Text.
-I highly recommend it and particularly recommend it, if your are wanting to learn how to program for the long-term.
+As recommended above, I am using the cross-platform programmer’s editor, called Sublime Text.
+I highly recommend it and it will be used for all of the examples.
+If you’re wanting to learn how to program for the long-term, it is a very good code editor.
 In the next entry, I will show how to automate Sublime Text to enable you to be very efficient.

 Using Paste Mode